Brain84/JavaScript-Guide/README.md

 [Back to table of contents](#table-of-contents)

 ## Variables
   Always use `const` or `let` to declare variables.
-In ES5 used 'var' but ES6 has created new variables.
+In ES5 used `var` but ES6 has created new variables.
   * `const`
   ```javascript
   const noo = 10;